ceisma/HacklabWriteups/CyberLens/README.md

 ![](images/cyberl-3.png)

 Port **80** shows that the server is hosting a website.
 Upon visiting, we see a simple page with some basic information.
-One of the URLs  is called **'Cyber Image Extractor'** and leads to a page where you can upload an image and view its metadata:
+One of the URLs  is called **'CyberLens Image Extractor'** and leads to a page where you can upload an image and view its metadata:

 ![](images/cyberl-4.png)

 Inspecting the page's source code reveals that a piece of JavaScript extracts the metadata from the image.
-What stands out is the `fetch()` request, which calls itself on port **61777**—the same HTTP port we found in the Nmap scan:
+What stands out is the `fetch()` request, which calls itself on port **61777**, the same HTTP port we found in the Nmap scan.

 ![](images/cyberl-5.png)

 Visiting `http://10.10.174.127:61777` shows that it's an **Apache Tika Server**, version **1.17**.
 Now that we know this, we can search for vulnerabilities for this version and see if there is an available exploit.
 We'll do this using the tool `searchsploit`:

 ![](images/cyberl-7.png)
 `searchsploit apache tika`

 ### Exploitation